amychurchwell/space-age/README.md

 - [ ] Determine how many years a user has left to live on each planet.
 Calculate life expectancy.
-Life expectancy is not hard-coded.
+*Life expectancy is not hard-coded.*

 ```
 Input:
 Output:
 ```
+Life expectancy as a range?

 Does user surpass average life expectancy?

 Determine how many years a user has left to live on each planet… (yikes!)
 To do this, the application will have to calculate the user’s life expectancy.
 (Note that life expectancy shouldn’t be a hard-coded value.
 After all, it can vary from country to country and depending on various demographics.)

 If a user has already surpassed the average life expectancy, your application should account for (and test) this possible outcome as well.

+## Future functionality
+A wishlist if I had more time to work on this project.